AincradOT/platform/docs/architecture/gcp.md

 ## Environment projects

-We use a simple environment layout:
+We use a three-tier environment layout:

 - Bootstrap project for state bucket and platform administration
 - Shared services project for logging, monitoring, and Secret Manager